 Jason is an active member in the local swimming community, both indoors and in the open water.
 Growing up in South Africa, swimming played a big role in his childhood.
 While he loves swimming in the ocean, he’s also terrified of everything that he can and can’t see in the water, especially seals.
 He’s convinced they can smell his fear.
 Feel free to make fun of him if you see him on the shore!

 Jack completed his first ocean swim in 2021 before moving to Vancouver in 2022.
 He was immediately impressed with the VOWSA community and affordability of the practice swims.
 Jack is looking forward to continue promoting the benefits of ocean swimming and giving back to the VOWSA community this year.

 Ron is a recreational swimmer and has been an active member of VOWSA since 2015.
-He joined VOWSA to become comfortable in open water swimming in order to do an Olympic Triathlon.
-Away from his work in securities regulation, Ron also likes cycling, skiing and working on his weight routine at the YWCA.
-Ron participates annually in the Sun Run.
+He joined VOWSA to become comfortable in open water swimming in order to do an Olympic distance Triathlon.
+Ron also likes cycling, doing the Grouse Grind and working out at the YWCA.

 Tabby has loved living and playing near the water for as long as she can remember, which has inspired her to pursue her lifeguard certification and work among the water-loving folks at VOWSA this summer.
 When not on the beach, Tabby enjoys being active outdoors playing touch rugby, roller skating, and hiking.
 She’s excited to meet all the fantastic swimmers and see everyone safe on the beach this year!

 Craig Stewart’s favourite moments with VOWSA include those gorgeous summer evenings with big waves at Kits Beach practice swims and seeing the apprehensive look on the faces of people trying open water swimming for the first time.